Estuary

 Track Audience Performance: Google Ads offers a complete overview of your campaign, ad group, and account-level performance.
 This also helps you to track and manage all your marketing activities in one place.

 Pricing Plans: Google Ads runs on a pay-per-click (PPC) plan, which means you'll pay when a visitor clicks your ad.
 You can also adjust your advertising budget or pause your ads whenever you need.
-It allows you to set a flexible budget that can be controlled with per ad, per day, and monthly plans.
+It allows you to set a flexible budget that can be controlled with per ad, per day, and monthly plans, and partnering with a paid search agency can help you maximize the effectiveness of your campaigns and ad spend.

 Redshift Overview